-Acting as General Counsel
+B. Acting as General Counsel

-- R608.5 A partner or employee of the firm or the network firm shall not serve as General Counsel for legal affairs of an audit client. - The position of General Counsel is usually a senior management position with broad responsibility for the legal affairs of a company.
+- R608.9 A partner or employee of the firm or the network firm shall not serve as General Counsel of an audit client. - The position of General Counsel is usually a senior management position with broad responsibility for the legal affairs of a company.

-Acting in an Advocacy Role
+C. Acting in an Advocacy Role